IT’S CALLED SHOW BUSINESS…

 The only rival to Mike’s love of comedy, was music.

 He was fanatical about music, and had an encyclopaedic knowledge of bands, types and styles of music, performers, songs.
 He was also a skilled drummer in his own right.
 Both of his younger brothers grew up to become professional musicians.
-Entertaining ran in the family.
+His parents were regular dancers on the Ottawa dance scene.
+Music and entertaining ran in the family.

 I shared his love of music, and am pleased that I did quite well in the musical trivia competition.
 Mike respected my musical knowledge, and our conversations on different musical influences could be very in-depth.
 We shared a fanatical love of the Beatles, which neither of us ever tired of talking about.